foldda/rda/README.md

 - Charian API
 - Design philosophy
 - Practical usages
-- Competition

-(NB - some wiki pages are unfinalized / under construction.)
+(NB - some wiki pages are unfinalized and/or under construction.)

 ---

-## Bonus - Claude AI's View
+## Claude AI's View

-From a discussion with Claude AI -
+From a discussion with Claude AI, it summarise RDA as -

 > RDA is CSV extended with recursion and self-declared delimiters, while deliberately not adopting JSON's key-value naming or type system.

-Read more inculding Claude AI's comparison RDA vs XML/JSON/CSV, Protobuf and Avro
+The discussion also inculdes Claude AI's comparison of RDA against XML/JSON/CSV, Protobuf and Avro

 https://claude.ai/share/b75c3360-f61d-4216-ada6-422d0ea8a934